Kyle J. Norton, Master of Nutrients

 Laryngeal cancer is a medical condition characterized by irregular cell growth in the tissues of the larynx.
 The cancer cells may spread to other tissues and organs in the late stage via lymph and blood circulation.

 The exact cause of laryngeal cancer is unknown.
-Researchers do not why people in the same family with the same health condition and gender, some are susceptible to the onset of the disease while others do not.
+Researchers do not know why people in the same family with the same health conditions and gender, some are susceptible to the onset of the disease while others do not.

 However, they do know that certain risk factors such as smoking, excessive alcohol drinking, unhealthy diet, family history, HPV infection and long-term exposure to some chemicals including wood dust, soot coal dust, and paint fumes can increase the risk of cancer.